ErikFortune/fgv/libraries/ts-utils/etc/ts-utils.api.md

 // @public
 export function mapFailures<T>(results: Iterable<Result<T>>): string[];

+// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "Converter"
+// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "Converter"
+// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "Converter"
+// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "Converter"
+//
 // @public
 function mapOf<T, TC = undefined, TK extends string = string>(converter: Converter<T, TC>): Converter<Map<TK, T>, TC>;

+// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "Converter"
+// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "Converter"
+// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "Converter"
+// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "Converter"
+//
 // @public
 function mapOf<T, TC = undefined, TK extends string = string>(converter: Converter<T, TC>, onError: 'fail' | 'ignore'): Converter<Map<TK, T>, TC>;

+// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "Converter"
+// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "Converter"
 // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "Converter"
 // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "Converter"
 //
 // @public
 function mapOf<T, TC = undefined, TK extends string = string>(converter: Converter<T, TC>, options: KeyedConverterOptions<TK, TC>): Converter<Map<TK, T>, TC>;

+// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "Converter"
+// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "Converter"
+//
 // @public
 function mappedEnumeratedValue<T>(map: [T, unknown[]][], message?: string): Converter<T, undefined>;